chrisvdm/redwoodjs-stripe/README.md

 ## Web-side API Reference

-After setting up your app via the setup command, you'll find a demo page has been added to your app.
-This is intended as an in-app API reference, I'm assuming you would want your commerce project to look a different.
+After setting up your app via the setup command, you'll see that a demo page has been added to your app.
+This is intended as an in-app API reference—I'm assuming you would want your commerce project to look a different.

 ### `<StripeProvider customer/>`